maxgoldberg25/GlobinApp/README.md

   - AI-powered location detection
   - Manual map selection
 - **🤝 Social Features**: Follow other travelers and interact with their content
+- **🗂️ Trips Page**:
+  - Manage trips in a responsive grid layout
+  - Create trips using AI suggestions or manual planning
+  - View, edit, and customize itineraries

 ## 🛠️ Technology Stack